 I go to an office for my full-time job every day, but for more than three years now I’ve been blogging as a side-hustle from my home.
 And many others are full-time entrepreneurs working from home, or have a job that allows them to work remote.
 As amazing as working from home sounds (hello, yoga pants all the time?) it can also make it really difficult to stay focused and stay productive.

 In the last three years, I’ve learned a lot about what I need to do to continue to be productive while working from home.
 Here’s what you need to know!

 Turn Off Distractions

-When you’re working from home, there are so many potential distractions.
+When you’re working from home, there are SO many potential distractions.
 First of all, you might be super tempted to turn on the TV.
-I can confidently tell you that having the TV on while I’m working can extend the time it takes to write one blog post from 30-60 minutes to 4 hours.
+I can confidently tell you that having the TV on while I’m working can extend the time it takes to write one blog post from about one hour to about four hours.
+Not good.
 Trust me, I’ve done that all too many times.
 I also try to avoid listening to podcasts because I’ll get sucked in (or end up completely missing the podcast).

 Your home is also filled with all the cleaning you need to get done.
 As far as cleaning, the only cleaning I let myself do during designated blogging time is laundry because it’s easy to throw something in the washing machine and work while the clothes wash.
 Otherwise, I swear I get up from my desk and two hours pass because I notice ALL the things that need to be done around the house.